yoyis3000/particles/filters/tatari/README.md

 # Change Log

+#### 2.3.0
+- The CSS file was alphabetized, and unnecessary overrides were removed
+- Many micro style tweaks were made
+- The dropdown body is now responsive with a min- and max-width
+- The sandbox file has "more realistic" data now
+- The typeahead search bar in the dropdown body now has a placeholder value
+- Deleted unnecessary CSS files

 #### 2.2.5
 - Added backwards compatibility for saved filters that come back as arrays rather than objects